yiphei/yif-AI/boolean_neural_net/README.md

 The big advantage of the architecture is interpretability.
 Once the model has successfully learned from the dataset, you can always extract the boolean expression algorithm from the weights.

 ## Conclusions
-This is a proof of concept, and there are many things that can be improved:
+This is a proof of concept, and many things that can be improved:
 - Have a hybrid neural net that uses both this weighted boolean conjunction layer and the traditional weighted sum layer
 - Extend support for > 1 bit output shape
 - Better backprop beam search

-But ultimately, the architecture's achilles heel is also what makes canonical NN so appealing: gradient descent.
-In my simple experiments, the model simply didn’t scale because of bottleneck caused by the backprop algorithm.
-There is definitely room for improvements, and indeed, I was able to make incremental gains in algorithmic efficiency, but it is still dwarfed by gradient descent.
+But ultimately, the architecture's Achilles heel is also what makes canonical NN so appealing: gradient descent.
+In my simple experiments, the model simply didn’t scale because of the bottleneck caused by the backprop algorithm.
+There is definitely room for improvement, and indeed, I was able to make incremental gains in algorithmic efficiency, but it is still dwarfed by gradient descent.
 Therefore, I just decided to end my experiment here.